For Tonight We Might Die: Production

 Peter Capaldi guest-starred in the first episode as the Doctor from Doctor Who.

 The series was created by young adult fiction writer Patrick Ness.
 Ness had the idea for the show while writing an episode treatment for Doctor Who.
 Ness stated that his idea was originally a story contained within a Doctor Who episode before he reworked it into a spin-off series.
-Ness drew upon influences from his previous young adult fiction book called The Rest of Us Just Live Here, specifically from creatures in that book called The Chosen Ones.
+Ness drew upon influences from his previous young adult fiction book called The Rest of Us Just Live Here, specifically from the idea of characters living in a universe alongside "The Chosen Ones", but who aren't themselves Chosen Ones.
 Steven Moffat served as executive producers on the show.
 The production staff aimed to gear the audience towards the young adult demographic, the same demographic most of Ness' works target.

 The writing style for the show was influenced by prior TV series in the adolescent genre, including The Vampire Diaries and Buffy the Vampire Slayer — with both series being directly name-dropped in this episode.
 Minchin said that he planned to not make the series as dark as Torchwood, a previous Doctor Who spin-off.
 He felt that the dark tone of Torchwood series one "drove people away" from the show and wanted to avoid a similar effect.
 In an interview with Radio Times, Minchin explained that the division to create a Doctor Who spin-off was in part because Ness had a "great idea" for it.

 "For Tonight We Will Die" was directed by Edward Bazalgette.
 Various references to Doctor Who were placed throughout the new show by the production staff.
 Producer Derek Ritchie told Radio Times: "We're kind of peppering the show with little easter eggs wherever possible."
 Ritchie went on to explain that there are "little nods throughout, in design or wherever, that will always link it to the Doctor Who universe.
 Because that's so important to our audience as well.
 To feel part of Doctor Who, but a new part of Doctor Who as well."
 Peter Capaldi guest-starred in the first episode as the Doctor from Doctor Who.
 The first episode was filmed inside of and around the location of Cardiff.
 The main studio used was Roath Lock Studios in Cardiff.